-Older people affected by memory loss have much to gain from AR technology, yet a study exploring the use of augmented reality to support older adults at home finds the user interface is sometimes confusing for those aged 50+.
+Older people affected by memory loss have much to gain from augmented reality technology, yet a study from the UK exploring the use of augmented reality to support older adults at home finds the user interface is sometimes confusing for those aged...

 A commonly studied perovskite can superfluoresce at temperatures that are practical to achieve and at timescales long enough to make it potentially useful in quantum computing applications.

 Quantum computers have been one-of-a-kind devices that fill entire laboratories.
 Now, physicists have built a prototype of an ion trap quantum computer that can be used in industry.
 It fits into two 19-inch server racks like those found in data ce...

 Engineers have developed an integrated circuit that can carry out complicated artificial-intelligence operations like face, voice and gesture recognition and cardiac monitoring.
 Powered by either a tiny battery or a solar panel, it processes data ...

 Researchers have developed a new technique that keeps quantum bits of light stable at room temperature instead of only working at -270 degrees.
 Their discovery saves power and money and is a breakthrough in quantum research.

 A new study showing that computers can predict what paintings people will like offers insight into how our brains make aesthetic judgments.

 Quantum computers could outperform classical computers at many tasks, but only if the errors that are an inevitable part of computational tasks are isolated rather than widespread events.
 Now, researchers have found evidence that errors are correl...

 Researchers have developed a deep learning method that can produce a seamlessly looping, realistic looking video from a single photo.